Faculty/ Staff Volunteer Service Paid Time Off Resources

 Affordable Housing- Habitat for Humanity of Omaha is a grassroots organization that builds and renovates houses, forges community partnerships and breaks down barriers.
 If you are looking for a team volunteer project this could be a great option.
 A volunteer day may include: framing, deconstruction, siding, drywall, painting, finish carpentry, pre-close cleaning, landscaping, etc. No experience is necessary.
 Builds are available Wednesday-Saturday, year round and a full work day is from 8:30-3:30.
 For more information, contact Jed Heatley, email@example.com, (402) 457-5657 or visit their website https://habitatomaha.org/.

-Project Homeless Connect Omaha- Save the date: March 29, 2019.
+Project Homeless Connect Omaha- Mark your calendars for March 27, 2020!
 An annual event held on Creighton’s campus connecting individuals experience homelessness with housing, social services, healthcare, hair styles and over 300 sets dentures and 500 pair of glasses.
 For more information, or to sign up to volunteer, visithttp://homelessconnectomaha.org/ or http://blogs.creighton.edu/ccsj/phcomaha/volunteer-registration/.

 More questions?
 Speak with your supervisor or contact Becca Huju at the Schlegel Center for Service and Justice, at firstname.lastname@example.org.

 “Not all of us can do great things.
 But we can do small things with great love.”

 ― Mother Teresa